Sue Cook: Publications

 Cook's two novels, On Dangerous Ground (2006) and Force of Nature (2009), were published by Hodder Headline.
-She devised and presents a supportive series for writers, The Write Lines, for BBC Oxford.
+She devised and presented a supportive series for writers, The Write Lines, for BBC Oxford.

 Film

 Cook was the executive producer of Tracker (2010), a film which starred Ray Winstone and was directed by her husband, Ian Sharp, with whom she collaborated on the screenplay.
 It was released in the UK in April 2011.

 She is adapting her first novel, On Dangerous Ground, for the screen.

 Charities

-Cook is an Ambassador for the Prince's Trust, and a patron of the British Wireless for the Blind Fund, the Children's Liver Disease Foundation, the Rainbow Trust Children's Charity and Humanists UK.
+Cook is an Ambassador for the King's Trust, and a patron of the British Wireless for the Blind Fund, the Children's Liver Disease Foundation, the Rainbow Trust Children's Charity and Humanists UK.